StemVibrations/STEM/docs/tutorial2.rst

 Solver settings
 ---------------
 Now that the model is defined, the solver settings should be set.

-The analysis type is set to `MECHANICAL` and the solution type is set to `DYNAMIC`.
+The analysis type is set to `MECHANICAL` and the solution type to `DYNAMIC`.

-Then the start time is set to 0.0 s and the end time is set to 1.5 s.
+The start time is set to 0.0 s and the end time is set to 1.5 s.
 The time step for the analysis is set to 0.01 s.
-Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
-Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-9 for the absolute tolerance.
-Since the problem is linear elastic, `Linear-Newton-Raphson` is used as a solving strategy (Newmark explicit solver).
-`Amgcl` is used as a linear solver.
-Stresses are not initialised since the `stress_initialisation_type` is set to `NONE`.
-Other options are `StressInitialisationType.GRAVITY_LOADING` and `StressInitialisationType.K0_PROCEDURE`.
-Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
+The system of equations is solved with the assumption of constant stiffness matrix, mass matrix, and damping matrix.
+The Linear-Newton-Raphson (Newmark explicit solver) is used as strategy and Cg as solver for the linear system of equations.

 The Rayleigh damping parameters are set to :math:`\alpha = 0.248` and :math:`\beta = 7.86 \cdot 10^{-5}`, which
 correspond to a damping ratio of 2% for 1 and 80 Hz.

+The convergence criterion for the numerical solver are set to a relative tolerance of :math:`10^{-4}` and an absolute tolerance of :math:`10^{-9}` for the displacements.

 .. code-block:: python

-    analysis_type = AnalysisType.MECHANICAL
-    solution_type = SolutionType.DYNAMIC
     # Set up start and end time of calculation, time step
     time_integration = TimeIntegration(start_time=0.0, end_time=1.5, delta_time=0.01, reduction_factor=1.0,
                                        increase_factor=1.0)
     convergence_criterion = DisplacementConvergenceCriteria(displacement_relative_tolerance=1.0e-4,
                                                             displacement_absolute_tolerance=1.0e-9)

-    strategy_type = LinearNewtonRaphsonStrategy()
-    scheme_type = NewmarkScheme()
-    linear_solver_settings = Amgcl()
-    stress_initialisation_type = StressInitialisationType.NONE
-    solver_settings = SolverSettings(analysis_type=analysis_type, solution_type=solution_type,
+    solver_settings = SolverSettings(analysis_type=AnalysisType.MECHANICAL,
-                                     stress_initialisation_type=stress_initialisation_type,
+                                     solution_type=SolutionType.DYNAMIC,
+                                     stress_initialisation_type=StressInitialisationType.NONE,
                                      time_integration=time_integration,
+                                     is_stiffness_matrix_constant=True,
-                                     is_stiffness_matrix_constant=True, are_mass_and_damping_constant=True,
+                                     are_mass_and_damping_constant=True,
                                      convergence_criteria=convergence_criterion,
-                                     strategy_type=strategy_type, scheme=scheme_type,
-                                     linear_solver_settings=linear_solver_settings,
+                                     strategy_type=LinearNewtonRaphsonStrategy(),
+                                     linear_solver_settings=Cg(),
                                      rayleigh_k=7.86e-5,
                                      rayleigh_m=0.248)